For Birthing Person:

 If you can help it, DO NOT BRING:

 - an excess of money or personal items

 - diapers (leave yours at home and take all that they give you)

 Truth be told, the hospital will give you most of the things on this list (including diapers and formula), but it is always good to personalize your list.
 My husband and I went on a candy run specifically for the hospital because we weren’t sure how long it would be before I would be able to eat.
+(Now that I know better, I would have brought food because YOU CAN EAT DURING LABOR!).
 Needless to say, Blow Pops were nearby at all times :) We also made sure to bring the beautiful baby blanket he made just for PAC Man.
 Every single labor & delivery nurse that had a shift that weekend came in to see this blanket and our beautiful son of course!
-Some women bring relaxing music or even yoga balls to help them through contractions.
+Some women bring relaxing music or their personal yoga/birth ball (most hospitals have these) to help them through contractions.
 Just be sure to ask what is provided when you take a tour of the hospital so you will be well prepared when it’s time to meet your precious bundle of joy!!

 This blog was originally posted on my mom blog nearly two years ago at the request of my beautiful college classmate who was due with her first child.
-I updated this post to better reflect the needs of the parents-to-be.
+I update this post periodically to better reflect the needs of the parents-to-be.
 For more tips, click here!